Moshii53/projecthub-charlie4/README.md

 ## Team Members
 - Hedi Bouassida - peroute
 - Zane Munsinger - ZaneMunsinger
-- Michael Brown - Moshii53
+- Michael Brown - Moshiimaru
 ## Project Description
 Project hub is a platform connecting companies to new talent with the opportunity for CS student to gain work experience and show their skills throught meaningful projects that companies value
 ## Pages Implemented